Calastrophe/mppt-reader/README.md

 ### Overrides
 This library allows for you to change regulations in the solar controller, which relate to voltage targets.
 To do so, you need to set a value.

-Initially, the override is `unlocked`, which means that the value you set isn't being written.
+Initially, the override is unlocked, which means that the value you set isn't being written.
 To have your value written, you need to call `.lock()` on the override.

 You can change the value without unlocking, but its important to remember that you are in control of the value until you call `.unlock()`.
 After unlocking, it returns control back to the solar controller.

 ##### Addendum for Overrides
-If you were to lock an override and your software crash, the values will still be written to the solar controller, but after 60 seconds - a fault is thrown and values taken over by the solar controller again.
+If you were to lock an override and your software crashes, the values will still be written to the solar controller, but after 60 seconds - a fault is thrown and values are taken over by the solar controller again.

 For this reason, you can't set `update_interval` of MPPTReader greater than 55.